tsprlng/terraform-hcl-converter/README.md

 - If you aim to directly target the JSON format yourself, this tool might provide a useful comparison based on original HCL files.

+> [!WARNING]
+> Shortly after this tool was made, Hashicorp added more half-baked language features (native expressions) which this project can't parse, so it's been pretty much useless on new codebases since then.
+I still don't believe HCL has fundamentally improved, and would still recommend [external templating](https://github.com/mehhhhhhhhhhhhhhh/terraform-templating) for greater productivity.

 What is this and why?
 ---------------------